Banque Populaire Grand Ouest - LIPPI Connected Environments Chair

 A research by design chair to explore the possibilities of Connected Environments

-The research by design Connected Environments Chair, which is supported by Banque Populaire Atlantique and the LIPPI company, continues to aspire to put design at the heart of the new services to be implemented in the context of societal and technological changes to the city.
-It is part of the current research and questions surrounding the “Smart City".
-Led by Florent Orsoni, the Chair combines the experiences of two laboratories: READi Design lab (dedicated to digital culture) and Sustainable Cities Design Lab.
+The research by design Connected Environments Chair, supported by Banque Populaire Grand Ouest and the LIPPI company between 2014 and 2018, aspired to put design at the heart of the new services to be implemented in the context of societal and technological changes to the city.
+It is part of the current research and questions surrounding the “Smart City”.

 The term “connected environments” relates directly to sustainable city commitments and to the new challenges brought about by the development of internet technologies, particularly the question of data.

 New potential for services, spaces and organizations is emerging in all manner of areas such as mobility, banking services, retail, security, etc.